 Havre de Grace, MDMay 8-10

-The Pride of Baltimore II sailed into Havre de Grace to much fanfare on Friday, May 8.
+Pride II sailed into Havre de Grace to much fanfare on Friday, May 8.
 A thunderstorm loomed in the distance but held off until the historic replica ship had docked, then the skies opened up.
-Pride of Baltimore II was docked at Hutchins Park (100 Congress Avenue), behind the city’s Saturday morning farmers market.
+Pride II was docked at Hutchins Park (100 Congress Avenue), behind the city’s Saturday morning farmers market.
 Due to COVID protocols, there were no deck tours or day sails.

 The public viewed Pride II Friday, Saturday, and Sunday as well as an educational shoreside display that was set-up near the ship.The National Park Service staffed a tent and distributed a Junior Ranger booklet especially designed for Havre de Grace, telling the story of the British raid on the town and the citizens response.
 Virtual programming included “Coffee with the Captain,” featuring Havre de Grace Mayor Bill Martin while on-site programming included volunteers from the Chesapeake Independent Blues who provided living history representations of the Maryland citizen-soldiers during the War of 1812.